pts/pyrsakeytool/README.txt

   with the `-outform pem2' flag.
 The default is
   PEM ``-----BEGIN RSA PRIVATE KEY-----' (`openssl genrsa'), matching the `openssl rsa' default.
+* rsakeytool.py can generate very small keys, as low as bitsize 4.
+(The minimum for openssl(1) is bitsize 16, other tools have minimum 1024.)

 Missing features: